pmo48/code-quiz-pbm/README.md

 # code-quiz-pbm

-This coding quiz is intended to test the javascript knowledge for noobs.
+This coding quiz is intended to test javascript knowledge for noobs.

 ![code quiz screenshot](./Assets/images/pwd_gen.png)